deadlyicon/Notes/NODE/README.md

 * Node has a global, global object, while Javascript has a window global object.

+## Modules
-## Modules - or how to pass stuff between files
+You can use modules to pass stuff between files.

 How you basically load one file into another.
 You use ```require()```
 ```javascript
 var m2 = require('./folder2/module2');